agner/agner.github.com/index.md

 title: "Erlang Package Index"
 ---

-Agner is a rebar-friendly Erlang package index inspired by Clojars and Homebrew.
+Agner is a rebar-friendly Erlang package index and package manager inspired by Clojars and Homebrew.

 Essentially, Agner is an index of Erlang packages with some extra